FAANG/dcc-documentation/docs/experiment/ena_submission.md

 # Submit the XML files to ENA
+Before you start you **MUST** have submitted all of your sample data to BioSamples, please refer to the [instructions](../sample/biosamples_template.md) to achieve this.

 1. Register for an ENA submission account if you do not already have one [https://www.ebi.ac.uk/ena/submit/sra/#registration](https://www.ebi.ac.uk/ena/submit/sra/#registration)
     * More detailed instructions on account registration can be found here